truenas/middleware/docs/userguide/index.rst

 * The "IP Server" field has been added to :menuselection:`Services --> Dynamic DNS`.

-* Kernel iSCSI has replaced **istgt**.
+* Kernel iSCSI has replaced :command:`istgt`.
 This improves support for VMWare VAAI acceleration and Windows 2012 clustering.

 * The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.